Wills

 Key Takeaway

 The entire process takes about 20–30 minutes.
-Once signed and witnessed, your document is a fully legal Last Will and Testament.
+Your document becomes a legally binding Last Will and Testament when you complete the signing process under witness supervision.
 Store it in a safe place known and accessible to your executor.
 There is no Will registry for living individuals in any jurisdiction covered by this service.

 Frequently Asked Questions